-EBL2 starting point can be changed with software button 2 located at the top right corner of the radar
+EBL2 starting point can be changed with software button (12) located at the top right corner of the radar display described in Section 2.3.3.

 If EBL2 is operating, the starting point of EBL2 moves to the own ship's position.